Meet Ana Seixas, the illustrator of Me: A Kid’s Diary

 Having constant contact with the Tinybop team was great as they guided me through the entire process, discussing ideas and solutions.

-What were your inspirations for Me?
+What were your inspirations for Me: A Kid’s Diary?
 Is illustrating for children different from illustrating for adults?

 Animations, books, pictures, movies; everything is good inspiration.
 I just need to surround myself with information and it will flow.